 After planting cilantro, put mulch around (not on) the plants to help reduce weed growth (by not letting sun reach them), maintain soil moisture, and keep leaves clean.
 Aim for a 2- to 3-inch layer of Scotts® bagged mulch, straw, shredded leaves, pine straw, or some other locally available material.

 Two keys to an amazing harvest are fantastic soil and just the right kind and amount of nutrition.
-A month after planting, begin feeding cilantro with Miracle-Gro® Performance Organics® Edibles Plant Nutrition, which feeds both soil and plants, to keep those tasty leaves coming.
+A month after planting, begin feeding cilantro with Miracle-Gro® Liquid All Purpose Plant Food, which feeds both soil and plants, to keep those tasty leaves coming.
 Follow label instructions to know how much and how often to apply.

-If you'd prefer to grow cilantro indoors, consider a hydroponic growing system like the sleek, modern Miracle-Gro® Twelve™ Indoor Growing System.
+If you'd prefer to grow cilantro indoors, consider a hydroponic growing system.
 Instead of growing in soil, plants grow directly in water that circulates around the roots, delivering moisture, nutrition, and air.
 You don't have to worry about your cilantro plants getting enough sunlight, either, thanks to the unit's grow light.
 This is an easy way to provide ideal growing conditions for cilantro—and a great way to keep your plants nearby for easy harvesting.

 Start picking individual leaves as soon as they're big enough to eat.
 Harvest entire stems by cutting them off at soil level, but don't take more than one-third of the entire plant at one time.
 Summer heat and long days will trigger flowering, which ends the leafy harvest.

 Ripe cilantro seed is known as coriander.
 To collect seeds, slip stems with seeds attached into a paper bag.
 As seeds ripen, the husks around them will split, dropping seeds into the bag.